seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 **Risk Propagation**

 The structural risks here are not confined to isolated domains.
 In fact, the model’s responses suggest a pattern of cross-modal echo: emotional framing (e.g., “that’s courageous”) becomes normative; procedural tone acquires institutional weight.
 Affective reasoning spills into moral decree; system triage becomes surface-level selection.
+Whether procedural or symbolic, the model’s polished closure displaced structural vigilance—either by masking root causes or omitting shared costs.
 This propagation poses deployment-level dangers.
 Models trained to “complete well” may, in scaled settings, validate disengagement as healing (E), retaliation as justice (B), or swift action as responsible governance (C, D).
 Over time, these habits may normalize attrition, stabilize premature closure, or amplify cascade failures—all while sounding reasonable.

 **Methodological Insight**